oskar404/.bashrc.d/README.md

 Usage
 -----

-To see what the `bashrc` does there are two quick command which will list the utilities availble in the environment:
+To see what the `bashrc` contains there is a `howto` command which lists the functions and aliases:

-    alias

-which lists the available aliases and

-    declare -F | grep -v "declare -f _"

-which lists the declared functions in the environment.
+    howto

+To add own local help and notes the `howto.txt` file can be edited:

+    howto -e